 Speaking of experts on Albert Einstein’s Theory of Relativity, if the reader is one of them, perhaps he or she might be able to answer the following question: From when has Theory of Relativity been formally correct?

 Other interesting questions could be why is there a lag in atomic clocks on board a spacecraft?
 Could it be a measurement error or that the clocks become altered by magic?
 Indeed, what internal mechanisms make a clock desynchronized?
-Does gravity exist, or is it simply a mathematical property of nothingness?
+Does gravity exist, or is it merely a mathematical property of nothingness?

-If the reader is not an expert on relativistic physics, the previous questions made to someone who is, may be encouraging.
+If the reader is not an expert on relativistic physics, the previous questions made to someone who is maybe encouraging.

-What is paramount are basic intuitive concepts rather than complex formulae, given that if the former are lost, the latter cannot tell us anything at all –or in any case, anything we could understand.
+What is paramount are basic intuitive concepts rather than complex formulae, given that if the former is lost, the latter cannot tell us anything at all –or in any case, anything we could understand.

 In consequence –and to live hardness of the reasoning behind the relativistic principles– the style is at times rather informal.